cozy/cozy-stack/docs/registry.md

 - `description`: description of the version
 - `version`: the version string
 - `created_at`: date of the release creation
-- `url`: url of the tarball containing the application at specified version
+- `url`: URL of the tarball containing the application at specified version
 - `size`: the size of the application package (uncompressed) in bytes as string
 - `sha256`: the sha256 checksum of the application content
 - `permissions`: the permissions map contained in the manifest
-- `locales`: the availables locales and the associated translated description
+- `locales`: the available locales and the associated translated description
-- `license`: the application's version license
+- `license`: the license of this version

 The version string should follow the channels rule.